fxnai/fxn-llm-js/README.md

 [![Dynamic JSON Badge](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fdiscord.com%2Fapi%2Finvites%2Fy5vwgXkz2f%3Fwith_counts%3Dtrue&query=%24.approximate_member_count&logo=discord&logoColor=white&label=Function%20community)](https://fxn.ai/community)

 Use local LLMs in your browser and Node.js apps.
-This package is designed to patch `OpenAI` and `Anthropic` clients and run inference locally in the current process, using predictors hosted on [Function](https://fxn.ai).
+This package is designed to patch `OpenAI` and `Anthropic` clients for running inference locally, using predictors hosted on [Function](https://fxn.ai/explore).

+> [!IMPORTANT]
+> This package is still a work-in-progress, and will remain in alpha until browser support is added (see #1).

 > [!CAUTION]
 > **Never embed access keys client-side (i.e. in the browser)**.
 Instead, create a proxy URL in your backend.